Growing local green energy, making

 Our third solar fund-raise in 2015-16 raised over £10 million.
 This enabled us to expand our portfolio to 11 community buildings and 2 community solar farms.

-Our last Bond Offer in 2017 raised over £700,000 for not only solar generation, but solar storage through a state-of-the-art Tesla battery.
+Our Bond Offer in 2017 raised over £700,000 for solar generation and energy storage through a state-of-the-art Tesla battery.